 - The 2019 Swiss ePrix in Bern had to bear a Hurricane of Puns on Twitter when they spotted a big one trackside.

 - Licensed Game: Of sorts.
 The mobile version of Motorsport Manager features Formula E official content despite being ostensibly about a fictional category that mixes single-seaters and touring cars, and FE drivers are ranked the best in the game (Jean-Éric Vergne and Sébastien Buemi are the only ones rated 90, and the lowest-ranked, Neel Jani, has a rating of "only" 80 points).

 - Nobody Poops: Well, there was this one time commentator Jack Nicholls talked about how António Félix da Costa lost a bit of weight between qualifying and Super Pole.
 Cue an edit of da Costa moonwalking into the bathroom.

 - One Head Taller: Alex Lynn is half a head taller than Sam Bird.
 Seen here.◊

 - Antonio García and António Félix da Costa.
 Season 8 adds Antonio Giovinazzi to the mix at the expense of García.

-- Back in Formula One four years ago, Felipe Massa and compatriot Felipe Nasr competed in the same grid and just about caused a tongue-twister for the commentators.
-The difference this time around is that Massa works full-time while Nasr was temporary.
+- Back in Formula One four years ago, Felipe Massa and compatriot Felipe Nasr competed in the same raced and just about caused a tongue-twister for the commentators.
+The difference this time around is that Massa drove full-time while Nasr drove part-time.